Night Vale Presents

-Night Vale Presents, formerly known as Commonplace Books, is a production company and independent podcast network founded in 2015 by Joseph Fink and Jeffrey Cranor.
-In 2016 Night Vale Presents expanded into a network hosting original podcasts other than Welcome to Night Vale.
+Night Vale Presents is a production company and independent podcast network founded in 2015 by Joseph Fink and Jeffrey Cranor.
+The name is derived from its flagship podcast, Welcome to Night Vale, and the network is also known for publishing Alice Isn't Dead and Sleep with Me.
+It is the successor to Commonplace Books, a collaborative fiction group from the early 2010s, which published several books as well as early Night Vale episodes.
 Night Vale Presents is partnered with Public Radio Exchange.

-The network started off with only fiction podcasts, but later expanded to include nonfiction and commentary podcasts as well.
-Notable podcasts in the network include Welcome to Night Vale, Alice Isn't Dead, and Sleep with Me.